Why is my available balance less than my wallet balance?

 Your available balance is different from your total balance because blockchain transactions require some fees to be paid to the network in order to include your transaction on the blockchain.
 You can think of your available balance as the maximum amount you can send, once transaction fees are subtracted from your total balance.

-When you send or exchange assets using our in app exchange feature within Exodus, you can at maximum send only your available balance.
+When you send or exchange assets using our in-app exchange feature within Exodus, you can only send your available balance.
 This balance can be different than your wallet balance for the following reasons: